-- a) Personal request through telephone
+- Personal request through telephone a)

-- b) Personal visit to customers
+- Personal visit to customers b)

-- c) Taking help of collecting agencies
+- Taking help of collecting agencies c)

-- d) Taking legal action etc.
+- Taking legal action etc. d)

 INVENTORY MANAGEMENT

 Introduction: Every enterprise needs inventory for smooth running of its activities.
 It serves as a link between production and distribution processes.
 There is generally a time lag between the recognition of needed and its fulfillment.
 The greater the time, higher the requirement of inventory.
 Thus it is very essential to have proper control and management of inventories.